TrellixVulnTeam/swahilipython_SCMU/Doc/library/sqlite3.rst

 threads.
 If you still try to do so, you will get an exception at runtime.

-The only exception is calling the :meth:`~Connection.interrupt` method, which only makes sense to call from a different thread.
+The only exception is calling the :meth:`~Connection.interrupt` method, which only makes sense to call kutoka a different thread.

 .. rubric:: Footnotes